VitorLuizC/react-hooks-for-backbone/docs/README.md

 ▸ **useBackboneGetter**<`TResult`, `TObject`, `TValues`\>(`getter`, `options`): `TResult`

-React.js Hook that calculates a result derived from the received model, or collection, and a list values.
-It's calculated on the first-render and every time watched values change, or watched events are emitted.
+React.js Hook that calculates a result derived from the received model, or collection, and the watched list of values.
+It's calculated on the first-render and every time watched values changes, or events are triggered.

 **`Remarks`**

-⚠️ it doesn't react to `getter` function's change, only to `object` and the watched `values` and `events`' changes.
+⚠️ it doesn't react to `getter` function's change.
+So it doesn't have to be defined using `useCallback` or `useMemo`.

 **`Example`**